actonmass/actonmass.org/content/bills/right-to-unionize-for-ride-share-drivers.md

 issue: labor
 hidden: false
 summary:
-  - enables rideshare drivers, such as those working for Uber or Lyft to unionize
+  - enables rideshare drivers, such as those working for Uber or Lyft, to unionize
 house_lead_sponsors:
   - frank-moran
 senate_lead_sponsors: